Her latest track 'French 75' is all about enjoying the moment

 When will your music video, “French 75,” be released and where can we see it?

-The video release date hasn’t been revealed yet and when it goes live it will be available on YouTube.
+The video release date is February 2 and when it goes live it will be available on YouTube.

 To keep up-to-date on Marion’s music, follow her on Instagram, TikTok and Spotify.